Get 80% off your plan for your first 3 months*

 1. Find out what you print now

-Start by tracking your current paper usage.
-Print audit software shows you which documents get printed most often, who's printing them, and how much it costs.
-This data helps you prioritize which processes to digitize first.
+Print audit software shows you which documents get printed most often, who is printing them, and how much it costs.
+This data helps you prioritize which processes to digitize first and set realistic reduction targets.

 2. Calculate potential cost savings

-- printers, ink or toner, and paper supplies
+• Printers, ink or toner, and paper supplies

-- service contracts and technical support
+• Service contracts and technical support

-- postage and courier costs
+• Postage and courier costs

 Compare these costs against the software and setup expenses of going digital.
 Most businesses find significant savings within the first year.